Moodle Workplace App Configuration

 - Via a browser window (for SSO plugins): If your site uses an SSO authentication method, such as MS-AD, LDAP, or OAuth 2, this mechanism opens a separate browser window where the login credentials have to be provided.

 - Via an embedded browser (for SSO plugins): Same as Via a browser window (for SSO plugins) but provides a better user experience.
-Authentication plugins that require JavaScript popups will work in an embedded browser.
+Note: Authentication plugins that require JavaScript popups or make use of Google OAuth will not work in an embedded browser.

 For security reasons, Enforce auto logout for your users lets you choose from the following options to control when a user close the app, which includes running the app in the background: